ChaiTeaNunes/CPP-Console-Game/README.md

 # CPP-Console-Game
-A quick console game that my instructor and I wrote.
+A quick console game that I wrote.

 Play the game by cloning the project and opening the file in Final Product.